 - Green Infrastructure

-The end product of this module will be a report describing the conclusions drawn about the extent to which these natural systems are related to development decisions and how far they have shaped the CU region.
+The end product of this module will be a professional quality suitability report describing the conclusions drawn about the extent to which these natural systems are related to development decisions and how this information might be used to inform development priorities as the region makes plans to accomodate projected growth.
+The final outcome of your analysis should be a graphic that identifies areas of the region based on their suitability (suitable and not suitable, or some combination of the two).
 This report will consist primarily of maps describing how the impact of each factor varies across your selected area along with text elaborating on the inferences that can be drawn from these maps.
 The text does not have to be very elaborate, but must be descriptive enough that one does not have to rely only on the maps to figure out these inferences.

-This document is to be completed and submitted in a single PDF file following the format 5_[Last Name]_[NetID].pdf by 11:59pm in the assignment dropbox folder on Sunday October 21.
+This document is to be completed and submitted in a single PDF file following the format 5_[Last Name].pdf by 11:59pm in the assignment dropbox folder on Sunday October 20.